 A Cabeceo Story

-I don’t know her name.
-She looked like in her middle 30s, sitting with her girl friend, who was about the same age.
-They sat across the room in the women’s section, chatting and not dancing.
-I had an impression that they came not to dance but to spend some time together and watch other people dance tango, which is not uncommon in Buenos Aires.
+I didn't know her name.
+She looked to be in her mid-30s, sitting with her friend, who appeared to be about the same age.
+They sat across the room in the women's section, chatting and not dancing.
+I got the impression they hadn't come to dance but rather to spend time together and watch others dance tango, which is not uncommon in Buenos Aires.

-She looked at me while they were talking.
-But it wasn't like she wanted to dance with me, it was more like she happened to be staring in my direction.
-I ignored her and searched for other prospective partners.
-Occasionally, her girl friend went to dance, but she didn't accept any invitation, just sat there watching.
-When her girl friend returned, they resumed their conversation.
+She glanced at me while they were talking.
+But it didn’t seem like she wanted to dance; it felt more like she was simply staring in my direction.
+I ignored her and searched for other potential partners.
+Occasionally, her friend went to dance, but she didn't accept any invitation, just sat there watching.
+When her friend returned, they would pick up their conversation again.

 I danced a lot that night.
-Every time I went back to my seat, I saw that the two girls were still chatting, and the girl was still looking in my direction.
-I continued to ignore her because I didn't think she wanted to dance, or even could dance.
-But I kept my eyes on her girl friend, whose dance impressed me.
-The girl must have noticed that, for at one point I saw her talking to her girl friend while looking at me, as if telling her I was watching her.
-But her girl friend only gave me a brief look and quickly turned her eyes away.
-Only she still gazed at me.
+Every time I returned to my seat, the two women were still chatting, and that woman was still looking in my direction.
+I continued to ignore her because I didn't think she wanted to dance, or perhaps even could dance.
+Instead, I kept my eyes on her friend, whose dancing impressed me.
+The woman must have noticed because, at one point, I saw her talking to her friend while glancing at me, as if she was telling her I had been watching.
+Her friend only gave me a brief look before quickly turning away.
+Yet, the woman herself continued gazing at me.

-At that moment it suddenly dawned on me that perhaps she was interested in dancing with me.
-She might not be a good dancer, but I was ready to give a try since she has been looking at me for so long.
+It suddenly dawned on me that perhaps she was interested in dancing with me.
+She might not be a skilled dancer, but I was ready to give it a try since she'd been looking me for so long.
 I nodded at her, and she nodded back.
-To make sure she was responding to my cabeceo, I looked around to see if anyone was communicating with her, but I found no one doing that.
-So I stood up and walked towards her.
-She stared at me all the way until I reached her table.
-“A very patient girl, brave, confident, and very persistent.”
-I thought.
+To confirm she was responding to my cabeceo, I looked around to see if anyone else was interacting with her, but I found no one doing that.
+So I stood up and walked toward her.
+She stared at me the entire way until I reached her table.
+"A very patient, brave, confident, and persistent girl," I thought.
 That was one thing I learned about cabeceo that night.

-I was wrong about her.
-She was an excellent dancer, even better than her impressive girl friend.
-Her beautiful and stylish footwork showed solid techniques that could only result from years of training.
-In fact, only a professional could dance the way she did with such control, elegance and precision.
-In our brief conversation she told me she was a stage dancer.
-I wondered why a young stage dancer like her would come to a social milonga to dance tango milonguero.
-“This is not your style.
-Why do you come here to dance?”
-I was curious.
-She paused for a moment, then said, “There are too many young dancers on stage, I can’t compete with them any more.
-I am getting old.”
+I had misjudged her.
+She turned out to be an exceptional dancer, even surpassing her impressive friend.
+Her elegant and stylish footwork showcased solid techniques that could only come from years of training.
+In fact, only a professional could display such control, elegance, and precision.
+During our brief conversation, she revealed that she was a stage dancer.
+I was curious why a young stage dancer like her would come to a social milonga to dance tango milonguero.
+"This isn’t your style.
+Why do you come here to dance?"
+I asked.
+She paused for a moment before replying, "There are too many young dancers on stage.
+I can’t compete with them anymore.
+I’m getting old."